 All living things that learn and grow as they get older, experience different environments and situations that ultimately transform them into who they become and how they act.

-With exceptions for dogs that have mental issues, over-aggressive tendencies and even diseases from an early age, a Doberman Pinscher, like all other breeds have the capability to act all types of ways.
+With exceptions for dogs that have mental issues, over-aggressive tendencies, and even diseases from an early age, a Doberman Pinscher, like all other breeds has the capability to act in all types of ways.

-A Doberman that is raised with constant training, fighting, aggressive roughhousing and even physical and mental abuse, are usually the stories of how dog fighters are raised.
-Dog fighting is the illegal and extremely abusive act of training dogs to be as vicious as possible, to go up against other dogs in a fight to the death, while the owners/handlers and spectators observe and bet on the winner and or loser.
+A Doberman that is raised with constant training, fighting, aggressive roughhousing, and even physical and mental abuse, are usually the stories behind dogfighters being raised.
+Dogfighting is the illegal and extremely abusive act of training dogs to be as vicious as possible, to go up against other dogs in a fight to the death, while the owners/handlers and spectators observe and bet on the winner and or loser.

-A Doberman that is raised in a loving environment, with people and even other pets that share and give affection, attention, playtime and learn gentleness and playfulness, is usually how a family companion is raised.
-Being trained what is right and wrong from an early age with appropriate training techniques, discipline and strategies is important.
+A Doberman that is raised in a loving environment, with people and even other pets that share and give affection, attention, playtime, and learn gentleness and playfulness, is usually how a family companion is raised.
+It is very important that these dogs are trained in what is right and wrong from an early age with appropriate training techniques, discipline and strategies.

 The breed characteristics chart above was provided by DogTime.com.